-I am not an organized person. (just look at that mess!)
+I am not a naturally organized person. (just look at that mess!)
+I really have to work at it, especially with 5 kids and living on a homestead.

 Sometimes things just get so bad it’s either “throw the messy thing away” or “clean the messy thing”.
 I can’t throw my fridge away, so I decided to give it a good cleaning.